Blogi 2.4.2019

 Outi Kotala

-Outi has been providing user experience and service design for B2B, public sector and customer market services since the beginning of this millennium.
-She has designed usability and brought the user-centric approach to the development of online services and mobile apps as well as other digital platforms and digital tools, using different kinds of design thinking methods and prototyping tools.
+When Outi worked at Gofore, she provided user experience and service design for B2B, public sector and customer market services since the beginning of this millennium.
+She designed usability and brought the user-centric approach to the development of online services and mobile apps as well as other digital platforms and digital tools, using different kinds of design thinking methods and prototyping tools.
 She has experience in doing design as part of the agile software development processes (SCRUM, SAFe, Kanban, Lean).

 Takaisin ylös